masikol/barapost/README.md

 ## prober

-Version 1.13.b; 2019.12.12 edition;
+Version 1.14.a; 2019.12.22 edition;

 ### Description:

-**prober.py** -- this script is designed for determination the taxonomic position of nucleotide sequences by sending each of them to NCBI BLAST server and regarding the best hit.
+**prober.py** -- this script is designed for determination the taxonomic position of nucleotide sequences by sending each of them to NCBI BLAST server and regarding the best hit (and several hits, if Bit scores of several hits are equal).

 The main goal of this script is to send a probing batch (see `-b` option) of sequences to NCBI BLAST server and discover, what Genbank records can be downloaded and used for building a database on your local machine by "barapost.py".

 It means that you should not process all your data by "prober.py' -- it would take long time. "barapost.py" will process the rest of you sequences in the same way like "prober.py", but on your local computer.

-Obviously, a probing batch cannot cover all variety of a data set, so some sequences can be recognized as "unknown" while processing by "barapost.py".
+Obviously, a probing batch cannot cover all variety of a data set, so some sequences can be spuriously recognized as "unknown" while processing by "barapost.py".
 But you always can run "prober.py" again on "unknown" sequences.

 This script processes FASTQ and FASTA (as well as '.fastq.gz' and '.fasta.gz') files.

-Results of taxonomic annotation are written in TSV file named according to name of input file(s), that can be found in result directory.

-"prober.py" also generates a file named `...probe_acc_list.tsv`.
-It contains accessions and names of Genbank records (these "best hits" mentioned above) that can be used for building a database on your local machine by "barapost.py".

-If you have your own FASTA files that can be used as database to blast against, you can omit "prober.py" step and go to "barapost.py" (see `-l` option in "barapost.py" description).
+If you have your own FASTA files that can be used as database to align against, you can omit "prober.py" step and go to "barapost.py" (see `-l` option in "barapost.py" description).

 ### Default parameters: